 Many charter schools across the country have adopted the high-expectations, high-support school model.
 These schools often serve traditionally underserved students with the goal of making sure students are prepared for college.
 KIPP Bayview Academy, which serves grades 5 to 8 in San Francisco, CA, exemplifies this cool school model.

 Long embraced by preschools, Montessori-style education has recently been implemented in elementary, middle, and even high schools.
 It’s a child-centered approach to learning, and when you look around a classroom, each child may be working independently on totally different tasks.
 For example, see how Urban Montessori School in Oakland, CA serves kindergartners through eighth graders.

 The beauty of environmental science schools is how much time kids spend doing hands-on learning both inside the classroom and outside in nature.
 Core skills are taught through the lens of learning about the natural world and environmental issues.
 See how C.A.
 Frost Environmental Science Academy, a K-8 school in Grand Rapids, MI, incorporates environmental science into students’ daily lives.

 Performance-based learning school

-Performance-based learning means that students only move on to new skills once they prove they’re proficient in the ones they’re working on.
+Performance-based learning means that students only move on to new skills once they prove they’re proficient in the ones they’re learning.
 That means kids get the opportunity to learn at their own pace.
 If a certain chemistry concept takes a student longer to master, he has that time.
-And if a student masters a math concept quickly, she can move on.
-Lindsay High School in Lindsay, CA adopted this school model to improve student outcomes.
+When a student masters a math concept quickly, she can move on.
+Lindsay High School in Lindsay, CA adopted this model to improve student outcomes.